Networking

 Networking setup guidance

-As a reader of this page, you likely fit into one of two roles, each having different tasks to accomplish (you may have overlap between these roles).
-Knowing which role you fit in and your role's goals helps you accomplish your networking and instance creation tasks quickly and efficiently.
+Knowing which role you fit into and your role's goals helps you accomplish your instance creation and networking tasks quickly and efficiently.

-• Role 1 – Valkey Admin
+• Role 1: Valkey Admin

-• Role 2 – Network Admin
+• Role 2: Network Admin

-If the service connection policy hasn't been created, then create it.
+If the service connection policy isn't created, then create it.
 This policy lets Memorystore automate private connectivity to the Memorystore service.
-For more information about configuring and managing a service connection policy, see Configure service connection policies.

 Memorystore for Valkey has the following networking characteristics: